Laboratoire-de-Chemoinformatique/SynTool/docs/reaction_standardization.rst

-    skip_errors                        True    If True, will ignore some errors during the reaction processes keep_unbalanced_ions               False   If True, will keep reactions with unbalanced ions keep_reagents                      False   If True, will keep reagents from the reactions action_on_isotopes                 True    If True, will ignore reactions with isotopes
+    skip_errors                        True    If True, will ignore some errors during the reaction processes keep_unbalanced_ions               False   If True, will keep reactions with unbalanced ions keep_reagents                      False   If True, will keep reagents from the reactions action_on_isotopes                 False   If True, will ignore reactions with isotopes
     ================================== ======= =========================================================================

 CLI